hydrodynamicstability/statquotes/README.md

   - George E.P.
 Box, William G. Hunter, and J. Stuart Hunter (1978)

   - *Statistics for Experimenters:  An Introduction to Design, Data Analysis, and Model Building*.
 Wiley.

+- "Trite and obvious as the remark may be, it is important to know what you are seeking.
+It is less well understood that you should also plan your work to increase the chances that an unusual observation will be found."

+  - Richard W. Hamming (1962)

+  - *Numerical Methods for Scientists and Engineers* (McGraw-Hill).

 - "If your experiment needs statistics, you ought to have done a better experiment."